Teaching Your Children About God’s Appointed Times | Sukkot

 Takeaway

-Teaching your children about Sukkot opens the door for them to experience the reality of God’s abundance and provision.
+Teaching your children about Sukkot opens the door for them to experience God’s abundance and provision.
 They can know, feel, and see His goodness and wing of protection as they grow in their faith.

 Observing and honoring this appointed time as a family allows you to renew your covenant with God and each other, positioning you and your home ready to receive all God has for you in the coming year.

-Teaching your children about Sukkot doesn’t have to be overwhelming.
+Teaching your children about Sukkot can be exciting rather than overwhelming.
 With a few tools and a heart that desires to bless the next generation, connecting them to the roots of their faith, you are set up for success as your family grows in the Lord!